 Estate agent fees

-Last updated: March 2024 | 3 min read
+Last updated: August 2024 | 3 min read

 What are estate agent fees?

-Estate agent fees are payments homeowners make to estate agents for their services in selling a property.
-These fees cover various aspects of the sales process, including marketing the property, arranging viewings, and handling negotiations with potential buyers.
+These fees cover various aspects of the sales process, including marketing the property, arranging viewings, and handling negotiations with buyers.

-The amount charged can vary significantly based on factors such as the type of contract, the value of the property, and the level of service provided.
+The amount charged can vary based on factors such as the type of contract, the value of the property, and the level of service provided.

 How are fees structured?

-The structure of estate agent fees in the UK typically falls into two main categories: percentage fees and fixed fees.
+The structure of estate agent fees in the UK falls into two main categories: percentage fees and fixed fees.
 Percentage fees are based on the selling price of the property.
 For example, an agent might charge 1% to 3% of the final sale price.

 Fixed fees, on the other hand, are a predetermined amount that doesn’t change regardless of the selling price.
 These structures can be influenced by the type of agreement between the homeowner and the estate agent, such as a sole agency contract or a multi-agency arrangement.